keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things.md

 tags: #ruby #shell #script
 ---

 We developers automate highly complex tasks, but when it comes to the smaller repetitive tasks, we tend to do things manually, or fail to do them at all.
-By combining Ruby with command line tools such as MPlayer, we can save ourselves lots of time and have fun in the process.
+By combining Ruby with robust and richly functional command line tools such as MPlayer, we can save ourselves lots of time and have fun in the process.

 I recently decided that it would be nice to trim my collection of many video files downloaded from my phones over the years.
 Realizing this would be quite tedious, I asked myself "would this be easier with Ruby?"
 The answer, of course, was _Yes!_

 ### Integrating MPlayer and Ruby